pparocza/Netronome/README.md

 ![image](https://github.com/user-attachments/assets/ea18086d-1f20-42d2-bba7-4883b0d9a5e5)

-10. In JACK Audio Router, connect desired system inputs to outputs by click-dragging from desired input to the desired output (In the example, a microphone connected to the first input of a Focusrite Scarlett 8i6 is connected to the interface's 1st and 2nd outputs).
+10. In JACK Audio Router, connect desired system inputs to outputs by click-dragging to and from the input and output nodes (In the example, a microphone connected to the first input of a Focusrite Scarlett 8i6 is connected to the interface's 1st and 2nd outputs).

 ![image](https://github.com/user-attachments/assets/6fe6e988-1c77-46be-b781-9d629f8c7f9a)